Infineon/TARGET_CY8CPROTO-064S1-SB/README.md

 ## Overview

-CY8CPROTO-064S1-SB PSoC 64 Secure Boot Prototyping Kit is a low-cost Prototyping Kit based on PSoC 64 Secure Boot MCU to enable customers to prototype and design with the PSoC 64 Secure Boot device.
+CY8CPROTO-064S1-SB PSoC™ 64 Secure Boot Prototyping Kit is a low-cost Prototyping Kit based on PSoC™ 64 Secure Boot MCU to enable customers to prototype and design with the PSoC™ 64 Secure Boot device.

 ![](docs/html/board.png)